What’s the secret way to increase average order value? Don’t approach customers like a salesperson — treat them like your friend.

 During the COVID-19 pandemic, many businesses had to pivot and go virtual to keep up with quarantine regulations.
 Companies that typically conducted business in person had to modify their services for the digital space.

+Experiential marketing efforts like augmented reality, the metaverse, and livestream shopping are all fun, unique ways to innovate and win over shoppers.
 To adopt this concept, offer virtual versions of your services and create alternative ways to make purchases.

-Increase average order value with authentic user-generated content
+Increase average order value with authentic UGC

-Authenticity drives results.
+You may have noticed that UGC is a common theme throughout this list.
+That’s because authenticity drives results.
 And what’s more authentic than UGC — real people showing the real value of your products?

 To really increase average order value and win over customers, you need to master UGC best practices.
 Ready to build a winning UGC strategy, have a better grasp on your average order value and smash your marketing goals?